 Many companies provide samples you can try without buying a whole bag.
 Others offer a money-back guarantee if your dog doesn't like the food.
 If you choose to provide a homemade diet, discuss the ingredients with your veterinarian first to be sure they are right for your dog.
 Then, make small batches until you're sure your dog actually likes it.

-Once you have found an appetizing diet, watch how your dog responds over the first several weeks.
+Once you find an appetizing diet, watch how your dog responds over the first several weeks.
 A drop in energy level or a dull hair coat may warrant a diet change.
-If you do change your pet's food, always do so gradually to avoid gastrointestinal upset or food aversion.
-Consult your veterinarian for nutritional advice, especially if you notice any changes in your pet's health.
-Always be sure your dog has access to plenty of fresh, clean water.
+If you do change your pet's food, always do so gradually—mixing some of the old food with the new—to avoid gastrointestinal upset or food aversion.
+It's also a good idea to ask your veterinarian for nutritional advice, especially if you notice any changes in your pet's health.

 If your dog spends time outdoors, provide access to a doggie door or a temperature-controlled doghouse.
-Never leave your dog unattended outside without shelter, especially during hot weather or cold weather, as this can result in severe health consequences.
+Never leave your dog unattended outside without shelter, especially during extreme heat or cold weather, as this can result in severe health consequences.

 Nurturing Your Dog

-Maintaining the human-canine bond is vital for your dog to thrive.
-Bonding is a major component of basic dog care.
-Remember that dogs are social animals that need interaction with humans.
-Set aside time for you and your dog to bond.
-Petting your dog, playing with toys, talking to him, or taking him for rides in the car are some ways to strengthen and preserve this bond.
+Maintaining the human-canine bond is vital for your dog to thrive and it's a major component of basic dog care that many people disregard.
+Remember that domestic dogs are social animals that need interaction with humans.
+Set aside time for you and your dog to bond each day.
+Petting your dog, playing with toys, talking to it, or taking the dog for rides in the car are some ways you can strengthen and preserve this bond.